 Brainerd Police Chief Announces Retirement

-Brainerd Police Chief, Corky McQuiston, announced that he will be retiring from the force at the end of November.
+Brainerd Police Chief Corky McQuiston has announced that he will be retiring from the force at the end of November.

-Chief McQuiston spent ten years as the Police Chief and twenty-four total years as an officer in the brainerd police department.

-The Police Chief spent his entire career serving the Brainerd Lakes Region tarting as an officer for the Crow Wing County Sheriff’s Department for eight year.
-Eventually, he would transition to the Brainerd city force, where he has been for the remainder of his thirty-two year career.
+Chief McQuiston spent 10 years as the Police Chief and 24 total years as an officer in the Brainerd Police Department.
+McQuiston spent his entire career serving the Brainerd Lakes Region, starting as an officer for the Crow Wing County Sheriff’s Office for eight years.
+Eventually, he would transition to the Brainerd police force, where he has been for the remainder of his 32-year career.

-Chief McQuiston cited the reason for his retirement comes as he feels the department is in a strong position currently, along with wanting to enjoy activities he was often too busy for as Police Chief: specifically mentioning wanting to fish more.
+As to why he’s leaving now, Chief McQuiston said his retirement comes as he feels the department is in a strong position currently, along with his desire to enjoy activities he was often too busy for as Police Chief, specifically mentioning wanting to fish more.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.